Visual Impairment IconHigh Contrast

 Mrs. Green Bubbell and Almeria Ann were now so entirely taken up with their plots and plans, that Mr. Green Bubbell was quite forgotten, except when he was wanted to write a cheque, which he did with a very bad grace, and many a grunt.

 “I shall be so glad to have you back again, Violet,” said poor old Green Bubbell; “your mother’s head is quite turned, and so is Almeria Ann’s.
-They neither of them now think it worth while to come down to breakfast, and I should have to pour out my own tea as the new daily governess comes at eight, and, of course can’t have had much of a breakfast before starting, I have Clara, and Edith, and Morris in, and I make Miss Read preside.
-You’ll hardly believe that a stitch for me; and Frizgig, their new maid, is always much too busy to be disturbed.
+They neither of them now think it worth while to come down to breakfast, and I should have to pour out my own tea and butter my own rolls, and help myself, only that, as the new daily governess comes at eight, and, of course can’t have had much of a breakfast before starting, I have Clara, and Edith, and Morris in, and I make Miss Reed preside.
+You’ll hardly believe that I can’t get your mother or sister to sew a button or set a stitch for me; and Frizgig, their new maid, is always much too busy to be disturbed.
 I should be positively wretched, only Miss Reed is a very handy, obliging person, and always does any little thing I want; but now I’ve got you, Violet, I needn’t trouble her!”

 “Is Miss Reed a nice person, papa?” asked Violet.